astropy/astropy/docs/table/operations.rst

 - ``'warn'`` - a warning is emitted, the value for the last table is picked
 - ``'error'`` - an exception is raised

+The default strategies for merging metadata can be augmented or customized by defining subclasses of the `~astropy.utils.metadata.MergeStrategy` base class.
+In most cases one also will use the `~astropy.utils.metadata.enable_merge_strategies` for enable the custom strategies.
+The linked documentation strings provide details.

 Merging column attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~